President: Kathryn Remlinger, Grand Valley State University (2022–23)

-Not less than 90 days before the annual meeting the Nominating Committee shall report to the Executive Secretary its nominees.
-Within 30 days of receiving this report the Executive Secretary shall inform the Society membership by mail or through the Newsletter of the Committee’s nominations.
-Additional nominations may be made by a petition signed by at least ten members in good standing, to be received by the Executive Secretary not later than 15 days before the annual meeting.
+Not less than 90 days before the annual meeting the Nominating Committee shall report to the Executive Director its nominees.
+Within 30 days of receiving this report the Executive Director shall inform the Society membership by mail or through the Newsletter of the Committee’s nominations.
+Additional nominations may be made by a petition signed by at least ten members in good standing, to be received by the Executive Director not later than 15 days before the annual meeting.
 Elections shall occur during the annual meeting.

 Any resolution on political or social matters not clearly and immediately related to the purpose of the Society shall be submitted to a referendum vote of the members in good standing.
 A majority of those voting within the time limit set by the Executive Council shall prevail.

-Copyrights and reprint rights are covered by contracts drawn up by the Executive Council and executed jointly by the editors and the Executive Secretary.
+Arrangements for publication and allocation of copyrights and reprint permission are governed by contracts drawn up by the Executive Council and executed jointly by the editors and the Executive Director.

 Each editor shall make an annual report in person to the Executive Council.
-A written copy of such report shall be filed with the Executive Secretary.
+A written copy of such report shall be filed with the Executive Director.

 The standing research committees of the Society shall be as follows: Regionalisms and Linguistic Geography, Usage, Non-English Dialects, New Words, and Proverbial Sayings.
 Members and chairs of these committees shall be appointed annually by the President with the advice of the Executive Council.
 Chairs of standing committees shall report on the committees’ activities at the annual meeting.